-It’s not always as simple as taking the purchase price of the property and working out how much stamp duty you have to pay based on the brackets above.
+It’s not always as simple as taking the purchase price of the property and working out how much stamp duty you have to pay based on the brackets above though.

-There are some other stipulations that might affect the calculation.
-Such as the “consideration” amount of your property – where you may have used an alternative to money to pay towards the purchase, such as goods, services, release from debt, and some other factors.
+There are some other stipulations that might affect the calculation, such as the “consideration” amount of your property – where you may have used an alternative to money to pay towards the purchase, such as goods, services, release from debt and some other factors.

-While solicitors have been relying on the government’s stamp duty calculator tools to generate client’s calculations for years, the government has issued a statement saying their calculator is to be used as a “mere guide”.
+While solicitors have been relying on the government’s stamp duty calculator tools to generate client’s calculations for years, the government has issued a statement saying that their calculator is to be used as a “mere guide”.

-So, if you’ve bought a property or some land and paid stamp duty in the last four years it might be worth your while to double-check how much stamp duty you should have paid – as you may well find you’re owed some money.
+So if you’ve bought a property or some land and paid stamp duty in the last four years, it might be worth your while to double-check how much stamp duty you should have paid – as you may well find you’re owed some money.

-Errors happen, especially with an area of tax that changes over the years and is subject to so many individual stipulations.
+Errors do of course happen – especially with an area of tax that changes over the years and is subject to so many individual stipulations.